bartoszgebarowski/Chrome-rock-band/README.md

 ### Accessibility

 Wave Evaluation Tool was used throughout development process and for final testing.
-Following tests were conducted:
+The following tests were conducted:

 * Webpage structure implementation test
 * HTML lang attribute test